 Kay Mercer is President of KMI, an agricultural water consulting firm.
 KMI is committed to preserving agricultural viability, improving food systems, and promoting environmental stewardship.

-For the past 13 years, KMI has been involved with implementation of the Central Coast Irrigated Lands Regulatory Program (ILRP).
+For the past 13 years, KMI has been involved with the implementation of the Central Coast Irrigated Lands Regulatory Program (ILRP).
 Also, she has worked with ranchers on water quality grazing practices on Central Coast.

-Today, Kay assists clients with regulatory compliance and participates in development of statewide policy and Central Coast ILRP regulations and collaborates with diverse team members on management practices to reduce agriculture impacts to the environment.
+Today, Kay assists clients with regulatory compliance and participates in the development of statewide policy and Central Coast ILRP regulations and collaborates with diverse team members on management practices to reduce agriculture impacts to the environment.

-- Honor the Ethnic Roots,
+- Honors Central Coast Ethnic Roots,

-- Explore Ag Innovations,
+- Explores Ag Innovations,

-- Celebrate Agricultural Abundance, and
+- Celebrates Agricultural Abundance, and

-- Trace how our Communities co-evolved
+- Traces how the Central Coast Communities co-evolved with Agriculture.